ale627/ale627.github.io/d-trading.md

 ## Investing
 Investing involves fundamental analysis and a fair value, with the assumption that over time the market will reflect actual value.
 Maybe you remember some fundamental valuation models from school, such as DCF (Discounted Cash Flow) and CAPM (Capital Asset Pricing Model).

 Investing has no opinion about short term price movement, and may encourage adding to losing positions as the stock is "cheaper."
 The art is in distinguishing between a cheaper yet still sound investment, and an investment that is no longer valid.

 Time horizon is long term.
+The longer the time horizon, the higher likelihood of fundamental analysis coming to fruition.

 The two approaches to investing are Growth and Value.